-The yearbook staff is composed of the managing editor and the business manager, selected at the all-college elections during the winter term, and other students appointed by the staff heads, following successful tryouts.
-Students desiring to work on the yearbook staff should see the editor or the business manager during the Fall term.
-The office is located on the first floor in the new unit of the Union Building.
+The yearbook staff is composed of the managing editor and the business manager, selected by the Board of Publications during the winter term, and other students appointed by the staff heads, following successful tryouts.
+Students desiring to work on the yearbook staff should see the editor or the business manager during the fall term.
+The office is located in the basement wing of the Union Building.

-David E. Christian is the editor, and Fred C. Belen, the business manager of the 1937 Wolverine.
+William Ingleson is the editor, and Benita Core the business manager of the 1938 Wolverine.
 Lloyd H. Geil, instructor in journalism, is the faculty adviser.
+Spartan